arifulhaqueuc/find-cheap-airfares/README.md

 -->

 ## Find-Cheap-Airfares
-A Python/Machine Learning application
+A Python/Machine Learning application.

+A back-end application.

 ### Background
-An application that helps us find cheap airfares between an origin and a destination place(or several) is a very common and popular tool we use in our everyday life.
+This application helps us find cheap airfares between an origin and one/several destination places using Python Machine learning techniques.

-In this project I wanted to implement Machine learning techniques to serve the purposes of the application.
-This is because, for such application Machine Learning has been considered as one of the most reliable tools that can potentially output desired results in quick time.
+By now, Machine Learning has proved itself as a reliable medium to build such application to perform the expected tasks of this type of application.

+### Projected Development Timeline

+Start: Beginning of Jan 2018

+Finish: End of Feb 2018

+### Current Status
+This project is still in phase 1 which is very early development phase.

 ### Primary Technologies Used
   - Python 2.7